Ten Online Museum, Gallery and Landmark Tours That'll Help You Virtually Get Out of the House

 SYDNEY OPERA HOUSE

 When it comes to visiting the Sydney Opera House without physically visiting it, you have multiple online viewing options.
 Take the 360-degree tour, and you can jump around Australia's most iconic landmark at your own pace — and check out a number of online exhibits, too.
-Or, watch the YouTube video tour, and you can also listen to some to the music that usually echoes through the site's concert halls when it's not in shutdown mode.
-Either way, you'll see the venue as you've never seen it before, which is one of the joys of going virtual.
+You can watch the YouTube video tour accompanied by a the soundtrack that usually echoes through the opera houses' halls, or steam a range of gigs and talks on its new streaming service.
+No matter how you explore, you'll see the venue as you've never seen it before, which is one of the joys of going virtual.
 You mightn't peer into every nook and cranny while you're actually there but, via remote means, who's going to stop you?

 Who doesn't wish they were holed up in a castle right about now?
 Dating back to 1210 originally and 1446 in its current form, Ireland's Blarney Castle is up there with the best of them — and, as its name gives away, it's home to a very famous attraction.
 Located at the top of its tower, the Blarney Stone is supposed to bestow anyone who kisses it with the gift of eloquence.
 You can't lock lips with it virtually, of course, but perhaps staring at the site in general will do the same thing?
 On the castle's online tour, you'll also explore its stony interiors and sprawling gardens (and likely feel like you've stumbled into an episode of Game of Thrones).